icopy-site/awesome-cn/docs/awesome/awesome-yew.md

 - [yew-bootstrap](https://github.com/isosphere/yew-bootstrap) - A Yew wrapper for the Bootstrap 5 component library.
 - [Zu](https://github.com/RustVis/zu) - Yew web components, implementing Material Design.
 - [yew-nav-link](https://github.com/RAprogramm/yew-nav-link) - A navigational link that is aware of its active state based on the current route in the application.
+- [Rust Lucide](https://lucide.rustforweb.org) - Yew port of Lucide, a beautiful & consistent icon toolkit made by the community.
-- [Rust Radix](https://github.com/RustForWeb/radix) - Rust port of Radix with support for Leptos and Yew.
+- [Rust Radix](https://radix.rustforweb.org) - Yew port of Radix, a library of components, icons, colors, and templates for building high-quality, accessible UI.
-- [Rust shadcn/ui](https://github.com/RustForWeb/shadcn-ui) - Rust port of shadcn/ui with support for Leptos and Yew.
+- [Rust shadcn/ui](https://shadcn-ui.rustforweb.org) - Yew port of shadcn/ui, a library of beautifully designed components that you can copy and paste into your apps.

 ### Components